Doctoral Student Support

 Many doctoral students in the College of Education have successfully located funding for their research, dissertation, travel, and other scholarly activities.
 IRTL supports doctoral students in the College of Education by enhancing their knowledge of funding opportunities and grant writing.

-Qiana Green is available to meet with doctoral students about grant funding opportunities.
-E-mail her to schedule an appointment to discuss funding opportunities; assist in conceptualizing, writing, and revising a grant proposal; or assist in preparing a competitive budget request.
+Brett Say is available to meet with doctoral students about grant funding opportunities.
+E-mail him to schedule an appointment to discuss funding opportunities; assist in conceptualizing, writing, and revising a grant proposal; or assist in preparing a competitive budget request.

 Please send an e-mail to set up an appointment.